 Audit Committee.
-Our audit committee will consist of , and . will be the chairman of our audit committee.
-We have determined that , and satisfy the "independence" requirements of [Section 303A of the Corporate Governance Rules of the New York Stock Exchange/Nasdaq Stock Market Rules] and Rule 10A-3 under the Exchange Act.
-We have determined that qualifies as an "audit committee financial expert."
+Our audit committee will consist of Bin Wei, Jun Ge and Cunjun Ma.
+Bin Wei will be the chairman of our audit committee.
+We have determined that Bin Wei and Jun Ge satisfy the "independence" requirements of Nasdaq Stock Market Rules and Rule 10A-3 under the Exchange Act.
+We have determined that Bin Wei qualifies as an "audit committee financial expert."
 The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee will be responsible for, among other things:

-- appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's response; - discussing the annual audited financial statements with management and the independent auditors; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures; - reviewing and approving all proposed related party transactions; - meeting separately and periodically with management and the independent auditors; and monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.
+- appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's response; - discussing the annual audited financial statements with management and the independent auditors; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures; - reviewing and approving all proposed related party transactions; - meeting separately and periodically with management and the independent auditors; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.

 Compensation Committee.
-Our compensation committee will consist of , and . will be the chairman of our compensation committee.
-We have determined that , and satisfy the "independence" requirements of [Section 303A of the Corporate Governance Rules of the New York Stock Exchange/Nasdaq Stock Market Rules].
+Our compensation committee will consist of Bin Wei, Jun Ge and Cunjun Ma.
+Jun Ge will be the chairman of our compensation committee.
+We have determined that Bin Wei and Jun Ge satisfy the "independence" requirements of Rule 5605 of the Nasdaq Stock Market Rules.
 The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
 The compensation committee will be responsible for, among other things: